Are you confused about XML Sitemaps? You might studied a lot but still not clear on how to deal with these?

 2. You must create a sitemap properly and validate it using various free online validation tools.

 4. You must always describe the frequency of indexing of pages in your sitemap.
 This will save the crawl time and not unnecessarily crawl all the pages.
-Frequency can be used between 0.1 and 1, lowest to highest.
+Frequency can be between 0.1 and 1, lowest to highest.